Certainty Blog

 Implementing regular safety inspections improves your ability to:

-- Identify present or potential hazards
+• Identify present or potential hazards before they result in incidents or injuries

-- Review the safety controls in place (ie. emergency procedures, safety data sheets, existing safety plan, safety training, etc.)
+• Review and validate the safety controls in place — including emergency procedures, safety data sheets, existing safety plans, PPE compliance, and safety training records

 The Types of Hazards a Workplace Safety Inspection Identifies